 Hostel Recommendations for Utrecht:

 Bunk Hostel: Pod style beds for more privacy, but more expensive.

 Stayokay Utrecht Centrum: Perfect location but can be really loud at night since it’s right in the center

 Hostel Strowis: Beautiful, historic, and centrally-located hostel at a good price

 Maastricht: 1 Day

 On the southern ends of the country, you’ll find the city of Maastricht.
 It’s one of the most historic cities in the Netherlands, dating all the way back to Roman times.
-Next to Amsterdam, Maastricht is home to the most national heritage buildings in the country.
-It has a big student population, making it a young, fun, and lively city for nightlife.
+Next to Amsterdam, Maastricht is home to the most national heritage buildings in the country, including Sint Servaas Basilica and the centuries-old fortifications around the area..
+It also has a big student population, making it a young, fun, and lively city for nightlife.
 Maastricht is a good final destination in the Netherlands before moving on to Germany, Belgium, France, Luxembourg, or beyond.
 At this point in the country, the world is your oyster.

 Despite being a small country, the Netherlands has so many more destinations to be fall in love with.
 I didn’t get a chance to experience the north, where I’ve heard Groningen can’t be missed.
 I skipped over Rotterdam, a modern and trendy city in the center of the country.
 And of course, I just missed out on the tulip season.
 This itinerary is very city-heavy, and any Dutch person will tell you that there’s much more to the country than just their cities.
 The countryside is beautiful and tranquil, until some mega-festival takes hold of it for a few days every summer.